Free Church Budgeting Template and Guide

 1. Administration and Facilities

-There are a few major administration costs to consider when creating your church budget: insurance, office supplies, electricity, heating and property tax (if you own the building).
+There are a few major administration costs to consider when creating your church budget: insurance, office supplies, electricity, heating/cooling and property tax (if you own the building).
 These costs can vary depending on the size of your church.

 2. Employees